Women Who Appear Strong on the Surface Show 11 Behaviors

 5. You Give Advice You Don’t Follow Yourself

 When things get tough, people turn to you because you’re the wise friend.
 Helping others comes naturally to you, so you provide guidance with clarity.
-However, you feel lost when it comes to your personal challenges.
+However, you feel lost in your personal challenges.

 Supporting others seems easier than helping yourself, which causes this disconnect.
 Even though you’re emotionally spent, you continue to lend a hand because it strengthens your position as the strong one.